 Optical fibre networks are deployed in telecommunication systems worldwide.
 Structural reforms leading to increased privatisation of telecommunications networks create an operating environment requiring optical networking and interconnection among different carriers.
-There has been a rapid evolution towards packet-based (IP type) networks supporting multiple integrated services.

-While SDH is still being used worldwide, network operators have been deploying OTN networks.
-The OTN utilises the technologies of time-division multiplexing (TDM) and Wavelength-Division Multiplexing (WDM).
-New technologies such as advanced modulation formats are being deployed.
-Further developments are being fuelled by the need for improved network efficiency and customer demand for ever higher bit rate data services, high-speed Internet access, and other innovative services.
+Developments are being fuelled by the need for improved network efficiency, customer demand for ever higher bit rate data services, high-speed Internet access, and other innovative services.

 This leads to a push for higher bit-rate (Terabit/s) optical transport systems in the intra-office, inter-office, metro and long distance networks of the various network operators.

-TSpecifications are needed for physical layer interfaces of point-to-point and WDM systems, to enable the evolution of the intra-office, inter-office, Metro and long distance networks to support the ubiquitous availability of next-generation high-bandwidth services.
-To the greatest extent possible, these specifications should enable transverse compatibility (black-box and/or black-link) in a multi-vendor, multi-network-operator environment.The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: G.664, G.955, G.957, G.959.1, G.691, G.692, G.693, G.694-series, G.695, G.696.1, G.697, G.698.1, G.698.2, G.698.3, G.680, G.640 and G.911Question
+The Question defines specifications needed for physical layer interfaces of point-to-point and WDM systems, to enable the evolution of optical networks to support the ubiquitous availability of next-generation high-bandwidth services.
+To the greatest extent possible, these specifications should enable transverse compatibility (black-box and/or black-link) in a multi-vendor, multi-network-operator environment.

+Furthermore the increasing complexity of optical networks has brought about an increasing diversity of active, passive and hybrid or dynamic/adaptive optical components and subsystems with functions differing with the application.
+This Question also addresses the high level need for specifications expressed by the system Recommendations and network operators.
+It serves as an interface to the component level standards generated outside of ITU-T in organizations such as IEC.

+The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: G.640, G.661, G.662, G.663, G.664, G.665, G.666, G.667, G.671, G.672, G.680, G.691, G.692, G.693, G.694.1, G.694.2, G.695, G.696.1, G.697, G.698.1, G.698.2, G.698.3, G.698.4, G.955, G.957, G.959.1 and G.911.

+Questions

-What system aspects and physical layer characteristics are necessary to enable longitudinally compatible and transversely compatible optical systems in intra-office, inter-office, metro and long distance networks?What enhancements to existing draft or published Recommendations and what new Recommendations are necessary to specify interfaces for optical transport systems with bit rates at 100 Gbit/s and above, taking account of the flexible DWDM grid?
+What system aspects and physical layer characteristics are necessary to enable longitudinally compatible and transversely compatible optical systems in intra-office, inter-office, metro and long distance networks?

+What components aspects and desirable characteristics need to be specified to support intra-office, inter-office, metro and long-distance networks, and additionally, local access networks and submarine networks?

-What enhancements to existing draft or published Recommendations and what new Recommendations are necessary to specify interfaces for optical transport systems for metro applications, for example mobile front-haul and back-haul using CPRI or other protocols?
+What enhancements to existing draft or published Recommendations and what new Recommendations are necessary to specify interfaces for optical transport systems, employing both direct detect and coherent technologies, with bit rates at 25 Gbit/s and above, and, if necessary, taking account of the flexible DWDM grid?

-What systems and physical layer considerations are necessary for optical transport systems optimized for new applications?
+What systems and physical layer considerations are necessary for optical transport systems optimized for new applications for example metro applications, including mobile fronthaul and backhaul?

-What enhancements should be made to existing draft or published Recommendations to reflect technological developments?

-What enhancements can be made to existing draft or published Recommendations to further reduce the cost and power consumption of optical fibre communication systems?
+What enhancements should be made to existing draft or published Recommendations to reflect technological developments, further reduce the cost and power consumption of optical fibre communication systems?

 Study items to be considered include, but are not limited to:

-General considerations for optical systems used to transport SDH, OTN, Ethernet, CPRI and other protocols using several types of single-mode fibre.
+General considerations for optical systems used to transport OTN, Ethernet, CPRI and other protocols using several types of single-mode fibre.
 Statistical and semi-statistical power budget approaches:

-Clarification and resolution of technical issues in current and draft Recommendations.

-Specifications to enable transverse compatibility in single-channel and multichannel optical systems.
+Specifications to enable transverse and longitudinal compatibility in single-channel and multichannel optical systems.

-System models, reference configurations and reference points to support alternative optical interface specification methodologies.
+System models, reference configurations and reference points to support optical interface specification methodologies.

-Applications of the flexible DWDM grid.

-Specifications of interfaces inside a DWDM link.
+Specifications of interfaces inside a DWDM link, taking the flexible grid into account.

-Evaluation of the quality of an optical channel end-to end enabling routing decisions in all optical networks (e.g. accumulated effects of degradations, transients, etc.).
+Evaluation of the quality of an optical channel end-to end enabling routing decisions in all optical networks (e.g. transmitter’s quality metric, such as error vector magnitude, accumulated effects of degradations, transients, etc.).